czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 *today this "material" production is that of the hyperreal itself*.
-It retains all the features, the whole discourse of traditional production, but it is no longer anything but its scaled-down refraction (thus hyper-realists fix a real from which all meaning and charm, all depth and energy of representation have vanished in a hallucinatory resemblance).
+It retains all the features, the whole discourse of traditional production, but it is no longer anything but its scaled-down refraction (thus hyperrealists fix a real from which all meaning and charm, all depth and energy of representation have vanished in a hallucinatory resemblance).
 Thus everywhere the hyperrealism of simulation is translated by the hallucinatory